 We practice traditional judo, providing both competitive and non-competitive training.
 We have classes for all ages and genders.
 Beginning and advanced students alike are given the opportunity to achieve their personal goals.
-With the recent addition of Fitness Kickboxing, and Wrestling classes, we are going stronger than ever!
+With the recent addition of Wrestling classes, we are going stronger than ever!
 We invite you to join us for a class this week.
 Come by and see what we are all about.

 What is Judo?